Sometimes, a business owes money to a customer and must pay a refund. Two basic situations may exist, requiring slightly different procedures:

 Click Create when the form is complete.
 Remember to pay the customer.

 Customer credit balances will be automatically applied to the customer’s next invoice:

-But if the next invoice is unlikely to be issued soon or the customer has requested the credit be refunded, spend money to reduce the credit balance.
-Most procedures are identical to refunds from cash sales as described above.
-However, for
+But if the next invoice is unlikely to be issued soon or the customer has requested the credit be refunded, make a payment to reduce the credit balance.

 Since inventory or non-inventory items will not be used for refunds of credit balances, this type of refund does not require use of a receipt form.

 Account, select Accounts receivable, then select the Customer.
 If the refund is associated with a specific invoice, select it in the